Harshitj-2005/Marvel-avengers-website/README.md

-# Marvel-avengers-website
 <h1>Marvel Avengers Fan Website</h1>
-A fan-created website dedicated to Marvel's Avengers universe.
+<p>A fan-created website dedicated to Marvel's Avengers universe.
 Explore detailed information about your favorite Avengers, their stories, powers, and gadgets.
-Stay updated with the latest news, watch trailers, and dive into the world of superheroes!
+Stay updated with the latest news, watch trailers, and dive into the world of superheroes!<\p>

 Features:
 => Avengers Profiles: Comprehensive profiles of all Avengers, including their origins, powers, and significant achievements.